zectorpt/transmission/README.md

 # Next version
 <br>
-In the next version the download will be done to a stoage account
+In the next version the download will be done to a storage account

 # Where is my downloads?
 <br>
-Your downloads are host inside the pod in the folder: /var/lib/transmission-daemon/downloads
+Your downloads are hosted inside the pod in the folder: /var/lib/transmission-daemon/downloads